Category Archives: Writing Journey

 sm

-I also learned that I needed a writers’ platform, so I started a Facebook fan page, a blog website, and finally, a Twitter account.
-Along this journey, I’ve met some awesomely talented people face to face, as well as through social media.
+I also learned that I needed a writer’s platform, so I started a Facebook fan page, a blog website, and finally, a Twitter account.
+Along this journey, I’ve met some incredibly talented people face-to-face, as well as through social media.

 The time has come when I am definitely way out of my comfort zone.
 Matter of fact, as I timidly began this writing journey, wading into the water, it quickly went from ankle-deep to knee-deep.
 And the water continues to rise.

 I am not perfect.
 I’m not some superwoman with superpowers able to leap tall buildings in a single bound.
 I am just like you.
-I know my weaknesses and my limitations.
-But I am ready to go to the next level, and I daresay I go not alone.
+I am aware of my weaknesses and limitations.
+However, I am ready to take the next step, and I dare say I will not do it alone.
 God has given me resiliency.
 He has given me favor and is opening doors.
 As I rely on Him–more now than ever–He sends the right people at the right time.
 Each one holds a special place in my heart and has touched me in different ways.
 Some plant and some water, but God gives the increase.
 I don’t take this experience lightly or for granted.

 I had a dream.
 I never dreamt it would go this far.